-Primary Stage (roughly six through seven year old) Motto: “Our letters, our numbers, our stories, and our play are our wisdom.”
+Primary Stage (roughly six- through seven-year-olds) Motto: “Our letters, our numbers, our stories, and our play are our wisdom.”

-During their two years in the Primary Stage, the students are contemplating what is perhaps the most critical step towards their readiness for grammar, the first formal stage of classical education.
+During their two years in the Primary Stage, the students are engaged in what is perhaps the most critical step towards their readiness for the grammar class, the first formal stage of classical education.

-Primary Stage Content: classical stories, beautifully and artfully illustrated; poetry and rhymes; church hymns and prayers; age-oriented classical art; traditional games and plays; lives of the saints, especially children saints; legends of virtue; calligraphy and copy work; numbers and patterns, nature sciences, world history and geography.
+Primary Stage Content: classical stories, beautifully and artfully illustrated; poetry and rhymes; church hymns and prayers; age-oriented classical art; traditional games; lives of the saints, especially children saints; legends of virtue; calligraphy and copywork; numbers and patterns; natural sciences; world history; and geography.

-Primary Stage Method: language, phonics, deciphering, playing and building, mimicking, challenging, emerging Socratic dialogue.
+Primary Stage Method: language, phonics, deciphering, playing and building, mimicking, challenging, and emerging Socratic dialogue.

-Primary Stage Goal: Within the larger goal of acquiring a life-long self-learning ability and independent thinking, this stage focuses on the following three goal subsets:
+Primary Stage Goal: Within the larger goal of acquiring lifelong self-teaching and independent thinking abilities, this stage focuses on the following three goal subsets:

 1. Mastering phonics and numbers, which will permit setting up the most important layer of a love for reading to last for the rest of the child’s life.

 2. Setting the foundations of a proper ordo amoris (order of affections).
-This stage is critical, as it is now that children are most receptive, and most moldable, therefore it is the most appropriate time to begin the groundwork at the order of affections edifice.
+This stage is critical, as it is now that children are most receptive, and most moldable; therefore, it is the most appropriate time to begin the groundwork of the order of affections edifice.
 Children are not born with the right responses, but are constantly acquiring abilities to do so even from their mother’s womb.
 What was more or less an act of instinct now becomes choice and habit.

 What our days look like in the Primary class: